sigma/codex/README.md

 That said, I'm more than happy to discuss how we could make it happen (in particular, suggestions and patches welcome)

+In short, I certainly plan to keep working on it, but this is not even near an alpha release.
+Consider yourself warned.

+ -- Sigma

 Elisp namespaces
 ================

 This is an attempt at namespacing Elisp symbols.

+Lack of proper namespaces is a problem in Emacs:

+* symbols defined for private reasons (implementation details) are exposed just the same way as the official interface of a module.
+* naming conventions tend to generate lengthy symbols that everybody hates

+Judging by the amount of IRC traffic that's generated in #emacs by people complaining about the lack of namespaces, just implementing them will probably significantly decrease the bandwidth congestion on freenode servers.
+So... here we go.

 Contrary to other implementations (like https://github.com/skeeto/elisp-fakespace), we don't constrain ourselves to the